erthink/libmdbx/docs/_restrictions.md

   The "next" version of libmdbx (MithrilDB) will solve this issue.

-- Avoid aborting a process with an active read-only transaction in scenaries with high rate of write transactions.
+- Avoid aborting a process with an active read-only transaction in scenarios with high rate of write transactions.
 The transaction becomes "long-lived" as above until a check for stale readers is performed or the LCK-file is reset, since the process may not remove it from the lockfile.
 This does